Detecting Thermodynamic Phase Transition via Explainable Machine Learning of Photoemission Spectroscopy: Results

+The feature extractor, implemented through convolutional layers, extracts feature representations from both simulated and experimental ARPES spectra.
+These representations are then passed to the phase classifier, which predicts the material phase as either SC or normal.
+During training, the model parameters of the feature extractor and the phase classifier are optimized by minimizing the phase label classification loss.
+The additional domain classifier addresses the domain shift issue through an adversarial training process, encouraging the network to discover domain-invariant latent representations shared between simulated and experimental spectra.
+Specifically, the domain classifier determines whether the extracted features originate from the simulated or experimental data via minimizing the cross-entropy loss, while the feature extractor is trained to confuse the domain classifier (see \hyperref[sec:domainAdp]{domain adaptation} in the methods).
+Upon completion of the DANN training, the model is able to classify any single simulated or experimental ARPES snapshot.

+Notably, to work with limited experimental data, the supervised learning of the phase classifier is entirely guided by simulated spectra with phase labels.
+However, unlabeled experimental spectra are used to train the domain classifier to ensure that a robust latent representation is learned by the feature extractor.
+Since the adversarial training process ensures domain transferability, the predicted phase labels for experimental data are expected to reflect the true material phases, even without direct supervision during training.

-The experimental ARPES spectra were collected for two cuprate samples: a super-oxygenated Bi$_2$Sr$_2$CaCu$_2$O$_8$ (BSCCO) with $T_c = 50$\,K (OD50) and an oxygenated BSCCO with $T_c = 58$\,K (OD58).
-A total of 41 and 45 spectra are measured in these two samples, respectively, spanning over a wide temperature range from 14\,K to 102\,K and both superconducting and normal phases (reused from Refs.~\onlinecite{he2018rapid} and \onlinecite{he2021superconducting}).
-To better distinguish fluctuations encoded in spectral features, we applied a uniform background removal approach to both simulated and experimental data (see Supplementary Note 1).
-Fig.~\ref{fig:2compRes}\textbf{a} presents four spectra taken from the OD50 sample after the background removal.
-While superconductivity, determined by transport measurements, disappears when the temperature exceeds 50\,K, the single-particle gap remains open until $T_{\rm gap}=65$\,K\,\cite{he2018rapid}.
-It is important to note that the true label, or the phase corresponding to each experimental spectrum, is invisible to our ML model.
-All labeled training data are obtained from simulations following the method outlined in Ref.~\onlinecite{he2021superconducting} (see \hyperref[methods]{\textbf{Methods}} for details).
+The experimental ARPES spectra were collected from two cuprate samples: a super-oxygen- ated Bi$_2$Sr$_2$CaCu$_2$O$_8$ (BSCCO) with $T_c = 50$\,K (OD50) and an oxygenated BSCCO with $T_c = 58$\,K (OD58) (see details of experimental determination of $T_c$ in Note S6).
+A total of 41 and 45 spectra are measured in these two samples, respectively, spanning a temperature range from 14\,K to 102\,K, covering both SC and normal phases (reused from He et al.\,\cite{he2021superconducting, he2018rapid}).
+Superconducting gap extraction with traditional spectral fitting method is conducted to benchmark the performance and advantage of the new method here (see Note S5 and Figure S7, and S8).
+All labeled training data are generated through simulations following the method outlined in \hyperref[sec:simulation]{simulated ARPES data}.
+A uniform background removal process is applied to both the simulated and experimental datasets (see supplemental methods and Figure S5 for details).
+Fig.~\ref{fig:2compRes}\textbf{A} presents four spectra taken from the OD50 sample after the background removal.
+Notably, while superconductivity disappears when the temperature exceeds $T_c=50$\,K, the single-particle gap remains open until $T_{\rm gap}\sim 65$\,K\,\cite{he2018rapid}.